Salud! A Travel Guide for the Penedès Wine Region

 Butifarra, Restaurant Cal Ton Vell

-To fully submerge in the culture of Penedés, book a table at one of the many traditional Spanish restaurants of the region.
-For lunch, a prix fixe menu called the menú del día (menu of the day) is often the meal of choice, which includes an appetizer, a main dish, and a dessert.
+To fully submerge in the culture of Penedès, book a table at one of the many traditional Spanish restaurants of the region.
+For lunch, the most authentic option is a prix fixe menu called the menú del día (menu of the day), which includes an appetizer, a main dish, and a dessert.

 Restaurant Cal Cassoles, Alt Penedés